-This certificate seamlessly transfers to the Associate of Applied Science degree in digital design media.
+This certificate is an embedded set of courses within the Associate of Applied Science degree in architectural technology.

 Increasing specialization within architecturally related design practices - particularly larger ones - has created niches for individuals with interest and skills in 2- and 3-D project visualization and presentation.
-Technologists with training in a wide variety of digital media will be in growing demand as client and user expectations for these kinds of products and services during a typical project design process grows.
+Technologists with training in a wide variety of digital media will be in growing demand as client and user expectations for these kinds of products and services during a typical project design process grow.